mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 `donePages` is a `concurrentStringSet` (a mutex-guarded `map[string]struct{}`). `Add` returns whether the URL was already present, so a page is only scheduled the *first* time it's seen.
 Dedup happens at enqueue, synchronized by the set's mutex.
 This is the diagram above, line for line.

-Checking a page fetches all of its links concurrently, and feeds qualifying ones back into `addPage` — the back-edge:
+Checking a page fetches all of its links concurrently, and feeds qualifying ones back into `addPage`, the back-edge:

 ```go
 go func(u string) {